 IBIT $ 12 $ 27

-Revenues decreased $33 million in the third quarter of 2001 compared to the third quarter of 2000 primarily as a result of lower retail gas sales partially offset by an increase in long-term energy contracts the monetization of interests in ServiceCo Holdings Inc. (ServiceCo).
+Revenues decreased $33 million in the third quarter of 2001 compared to the third quarter of 2000 primarily as a result of lower retail gas sales partially offset by an increase in long-term energy contracts and the monetization of interests in ServiceCo Holdings Inc. (ServiceCo).
 ServiceCo is a joint venture which was created in the third quarter of 2001, together with a third party financial investor and technology partner, to provide facility management services to retail customers.
-A gain of $21 million was recorded as margin in the third quarter of 2001 as the result of Retail Services’ monetization of a portion of its interest in ServiceCo.
+A gain of $21 million was recorded in revenues in the third quarter of 2001 as the result of Retail Services’ monetization of a portion of its interest in ServiceCo.
 Gross margin increased $109 million in the third quarter of 2001 compared to the third quarter of 2000 due to long-term energy contracts originated in 2001 and gains associated with the ServiceCo interest monetization.
 Operating expenses increased $27 million primarily as a result of risk management support service expenses in 2001 and higher IT-related expenditures.
 Equity losses for both periods reflect Retail Services’ portion of losses of New Power Holdings, Inc. (NPW), formerly The New Power Company.
 Other, net in the third quarter of 2000 consisted primarily of gains associated with Retail Services’ monetization of a portion of its interest in NPW.

 Item Impacting Comparability